What’s new in Slack: simplified search, channel bookmarks and more

-As organisations begin allowing employees to return to the office, it’s clear that the traditional ways of working aren’t coming back.
-Research from the Future Forum shows that 63% of workers want flexibility to get focused work done remotely, while occasionally leveraging physical offices for planning, brainstorming, customer engagements or staying connected with their co-workers.
+As organizations begin allowing employees to return to the office, it’s clear that the traditional ways of working aren’t coming back.
+Research from the Future Forum shows that 63% of workers want flexibility to get focused work done remotely, while occasionally leveraging physical offices for planning, brainstorming, customer engagements, or staying connected with their coworkers.

-As our work moves to a hybrid mix of home and office, there’s a growing need to coordinate among teams, to collaborate securely with partners and to ensure that the systems powering your organisation are providing the right information to the right people.
+As our work moves to a hybrid mix of home and office, there’s a growing need to coordinate among teams, to collaborate securely with partners, and to ensure that the systems powering your organization are providing the right information to the right people.
 Thankfully, we’ve got a slew of new features in Slack to help you thrive in this new work-from-anywhere, anytime world.

 Use simplified search to find teammates and access critical information quickly